microsoft/jbpf/src/emulator/README.md

 On success, the `jbpf_emulator` will be found at `$JBPF_PATH/out/bin`.

+## Example Tests
+There are 3 example tests in the `$JBPF_PATH/out/emulator/test` directory.

 ## Run tests
-Once emulator is built, you can run it to see the available hooks and helper functions:
+Once emulator is built, you can run it to see the available hooks, registered functions and helper functions:

 ```bash
 $JBPF_PATH/out/bin/jbpf_emulator